Aviation Studies – Approved Specialist Program

-Melville Senior High School conducts one of only four Aviation Specialist programs in WA.
-Acceptance into the Aviation program is for six years from Years 7 to 12.
 The course caters for those seeking a career in aviation, science, engineering or other aviation-related pursuits.
 The course takes place in a purpose-built Aviation Centre within the school.
 When students aren’t learning in the Aviation Centre, they are in the skies above Perth participating in the flight program.
-As both Aviation Speciality teachers are qualified teachers, it means that learning is not limited to the traditional classroom setting.
-Melville Senior High School is currently the only school within Western Australia with two full-motion flight simulators, enhancing the school’s reputation as a leader within this field of study.
+As our Aviation Specialist teachers are qualified pilots, it means that learning is not limited to the traditional classroom setting.
+All three teachers are commercial pilots, and two of them are flight instructors.

 Flight Training